larsvasseldonk/data_engineering_zoomcamp/notes.md

     - Install docker-compose:
         - Make new directory for executions files: `mkdir bin`
         - Move to new directory: `cd bin`
-        - Get latest docker-compose (checkout the repo): `wget wget https://github.com/docker/compose/releases/download/v2.32.4/docker-compose-linux-x86_64`
+        - Get latest docker-compose (checkout the repo): `wget https://github.com/docker/compose/releases/download/v2.32.4/docker-compose-linux-x86_64`
         - Make the file executable with: `chmod +x docker-compose`
         - Make it visible from any directory by adding it to the path variable:
             - Open bash startup file: `nano .bashrc`